kevinli-webbertech/kevinli-webbertech.github.io/blog/md/ref/python/pandas/Pandas_windowfunctions.md

+# Pandas Window Functions

 Pandas provide few variants like rolling, expanding and exponentially moving weights for window statistics.
 Among these are sum, mean, median, variance, covariance, correlation, etc.

 We will now learn how each of these can be applied on DataFrame objects.

 ## Rolling Function